lucamartucci/lucamartucci.github.io/_posts/2019-01-09-mechanismstudy.md

 ---
 layout: default
 permalink: /mechanismstudy/
-title: 'Algorithmic Mechanism Design: what do we care and what is the problem?'
+title: '学习小记 Algorithmic Mechanism Design: what do we care and what is the problem?'
+tags: Study Diary
 ---

-In preparation.